Career Baggage, are you carrying around some?

 Today’s blog is about the people who have had a grievance or a bad relationship at work that lingers and haunts them.
 I call this career baggage and nearly all of us have some of it.

-One of the many reasons I wrote the book, Outsmarting Crazytown, is to help people understand that they are not alone in the trauma and drama of the corporate playing field.
+One of the many reasons I wrote the book, Outsmarting Crazytown, is to help people understand that they are not alone in the trauma and drama of the corporate world.
 Sometimes horrible things happen to us at work, resulting in us carrying a bit of Career Baggage resulting in unresolved grief moving forward.

 Career Baggage Example